consortium/Hybrid-Publishing-Consortium/README.md

-The consortium’s mission is to support software development communities to build free and open source publishing infrastructures.
+The consortium’s mission is to support software development communities to build free and open source publishing infrastructures.XXX

 The consortium is a network of businesses, community groups and researchers.